September is Suicide Prevention Month

 Start a Conversation.
 Be the Difference.

-We recognize each September as National Suicide Prevention Month.
+Each September, we stop and recognize National Suicide Prevention Month.
 This is a time to raise awareness, spread hope, and spark meaningful action around one of the most urgent mental health issues of our time.

 According to NAMI (National Alliance on Mental Health), the NIH and the CDC: